The School As A Child’s Second Home

-The school is a child’s second home where he must feel safe and secured, apart from learning new things.
-It is a social establishment open for kids, teens, and adults alike coming from various socio-economic status and cultural backgrounds for education.
-One of the many functions of a school is to develop and assist their students in improving their behavior according to their unique personalities and social environment.
+The school is a child’s second home where he must feel safe and secure, apart from learning new things.
+It is a social establishment open for kids, teens, and adults alike coming from various socio-economic statuses and cultural backgrounds for education.
+One of the many functions of a school is to develop and assist its students in improving their behavior according to their unique personalities and social environment.

 Here is where a school counselor can help since his job is to provide psychological counseling in a fast-paced setting and a short-term approach.
 Why?
-The very reason as to why solution-focused therapy may work in schools is because the program is geared toward finding a solution with the tools you have by eyeing the goal.
+The very reason why SFT may work in schools is that the program is geared toward finding a solution with the tools you have by eyeing the goal.
 In this way, the issue is solved by using a person’s skills without wasting time as to who is the culprit, why the scenario happened, and who’s to blame.

 What Is Solution Focused Therapy?

 Solution Focused Therapy (SFT) is a therapy program that focuses on the now and the tomorrow.
 The experiences of yesterday, which brought about the problem, have no place in this type of treatment.
 A counselor or a social worker specializing in the practice of SFT will focus on the present and the future.
 He will assist the person to a resolution on the issue, instead of finding what was wrong in the past and discussing it during therapy.

 “Solution-Focused Brief Therapy is an effective treatment approach for youth managing anxiety,” says Anne Bodmer Lutz, B.S.N., M.D.

 With this, through the cooperation of the person in treatment, the counselor can bring out ways to resolve a concern while looking out for the future and leaving the past behind.
 The person himself will have to submit to change and find a solution to his problem.
 He will have to work on it since it is a short-term goal.
 Why short-term?
 The focus is on the goal, and there is no room to recollect the negativity of the past.

 (Read this article for a more in-depth idea about SFT)